-One of our core commitments is identifying business opportunities associated with more environmentally friendly practices.
-We develop products and product features that address our customers' evolving needs and incentivize responsible environmental behavior, while being priced to meet our long-term financial objectives.
+One of our core commitments is identifying business opportunities associated with environmentally friendly practices.
+We develop products and features that address our customers' evolving needs and incentivize responsible environmental behavior, while being priced to meet our long-term financial objectives.

-Renewable Energy Practice.
+- Renewable Energy Practice.
 Through our proprietary general liability practice, our products extend coverage to power generation and renewable energy customers active in solar and wind technology.
 Our products, services and expertise help these industries keep their employees safe and protect their physical assets, balance sheet and, ultimately, their long-term success.
 Our coverage provides insurance solutions for all aspects of a renewable energy business, from research and development to operations.
-As U.S. domestic and international renewable energy industries continue to expand, our renewable energy practice analyzes industry trends, market data and loss trends to design and develop insurance products tailored to the specific needs of renewable energy businesses.

-- Surety Bonds for Solar Energy.
-We support projects that accelerate the climate transition through our Surety business by focusing on the renewable energy sector.
-The demands for renewable energy, including solar energy, are increasing, leading to more solar development projects.
-We have a dedicated team of surety underwriters that specializes in the renewable energy industry.
-The team focuses on solar, wind, battery/energy storage, biomass and hydro opportunities for financial assurance requirements.
-Arch Surety provides myriad bonds to the renewable energy sector, including performance bonds guaranteeing construction of solar plants (both light commercial and grid scale), interconnection bonds guaranteeing renewable energy sources are designed and constructed to tie into the grid correctly, and performance bonds that guarantee grid-scale battery storage systems are built and installed to specifications. - Green Building Coverages.
-Traditional property policies are designed to provide coverage to rebuild a structure as it existed before to a loss, with materials of like kind and quality.
-If an insured, further to a covered peril, elects to replace its damaged traditional building with sustainable materials, our "Arch Gateway" policy form covers the additional costs to achieve at least the minimum requirements, including the cost of sustainable materials, certified professionals, the certification application and transporting debris to recycling facilities. - Premium Credits Offered in Connection with Commercial Property Coverage.
-Arch encourages environmentally responsible behaviors by offering premium credits.
-Through our risk selection process, insureds can qualify if they: - Have or install early fire detection and suppression systems.
-Such systems are designed to reduce the frequency and severity of fires resulting in reduced carbon emissions. - Meet "substantial" building construction standards.
-Commercial properties built to withstand wind or earthquake may have reduced debris disposal at landfills in the event of a loss. - Adhere to proper property and equipment maintenance.
-The benefits include avoiding fires, floods, mechanical breakdowns or water intrusion leading to mold or contamination and reduced debris from obsolete equipment.
+As U.S. domestic and international renewable energy industries continue to expand, our renewable energy practice analyzes industry trends, market data and loss trends to develop insurance products tailored to the specific needs of renewable energy businesses. - Surety Bonds for Renewable Energy.
+We support projects that accelerate the climate transition through our surety business by focusing on the renewable energy sector.
+The demand for renewable energy, including solar energy, is increasing, leading to more solar development projects.
+We have a dedicated team of Surety underwriters specializing in the renewable energy industry.
+The team focuses on solar, wind, battery/energy storage, biomass and hvdro opportunities for financial assurance requirements.
+Arch Surety provides myriad bonds to the renewable energy sector, including performance bonds guaranteeing the construction of solar plants (both light commercial and grid scale), interconnection bonds guaranteeing renewable energy sources are designed and constructed to tie into the grid correctly, and performance bonds that guarantee grid-scale battery storage systems are built and installed to specifications. - Green Building Coverages.
+Traditional property policies are designed to provide coverage to rebuild a structure as it existed before a loss, with materials of like kind and quality.
+If an insured, further to a covered peril, elects to replace its damaged traditional building with sustainable materials, our "Arch Gateway" policy form covers the additional costs to achieve at least the minimum requirements, including the cost of sustainable materials, certified professionals, the certification application and transporting debris to recycling facilities.